The Bubbly Wiki

 anti-trust and monopoly laws aren't an issue because they're way too diversified and none of their business units dominate their chosen industry. there are probably conspiracy theories that the reason for the immense diversity of interests is actually to keep different markets competitive and protect other businesses from anti-trust suits, which would be pretty compelling if every wayne from the start weren't fueled by spite and pettiness.

-anyone who wants to has blanket permission to use this for whatever because canon is for suckers but so is figuring out corporate structures yourself2
+anyone who wants to has blanket permission to use this for whatever because canon is for suckers but so is figuring out corporate structures yourself

 Wayne Enterprises (1864)